Haivision/srt/docs/API.md

 | `SRTO_MESSAGEAPI`    | 1.3.0 | pre     | bool       |         | true     |        | W   | GSD    |

 - When set, this socket uses the Message API[\*], otherwise it uses Stream API.
-Note that in live mode (see `SRTO_TRANSTYPE` option) there's only message API available.
+Note that in live mode (see `SRTO_TRANSTYPE` option) only the message API is available.
 In File mode you can chose to use one of two modes (note that the default for this option is changed with `SRTO_TRANSTYPE` option):

   - Stream API (default for file mode).
 In this mode you may send as many data as you wish with one sending instruction, or even use dedicated